Dāng Guī: uses and virtues

 ginseng de la femme

-As mentioned above, “women’s ginseng” plays a special role in women’s health, particularly in the regulation of menstrual disorders: premenstrual syndrome, amenorrhea, painful or irregular periods.
+As mentioned above, “women’s ginseng” plays a special role in women’s health, particularly in regulating menstrual disorders such as premenstrual syndrome, amenorrhea, and painful or irregular periods.

-It is generally indicated for most gynaecological disorders rooted in blood deficiency, particularly those associated with blood stasis and/or cold.
+It is generally recommended for most gynecological conditions rooted in blood deficiency, particularly those associated with blood stasis and/or cold.

 The legend of Dāng Guī